Frei.Wild: History

-The band was founded by Philipp Burger (vocals, guitar) and Jonas Notdurfter (guitar) in September 2001.
-Jochen Gargitter (bass) and Christian Fohrer (drums) joined the band shortly after.
-In the beginning the band tried to imitate other German-speaking bands like Böhse Onkelz and Rammstein.
-In 2002 their first album Eines Tages was released, followed by Wo die Sonne wieder lacht in 2003.
-Their third album Mensch oder Gott was released in 2004 and their fourth Mitten ins Herz after the band changed the label in 2006.
-In 2007 the live DVD Von Nah und Fern was released, followed by the studio album Gegen alles, gegen nichts in 2008.
-The album Hart am Wind was released in 2009 via the newly founded label Rookies & Kings.
-In 2010 the album Gegengift appeared, which reached number two in the German album charts and earned the band a nomination as Best National Rock/Alternative Group at the 2011 Echo Awards.
-The 2012 album Feinde deiner Feinde again made number two of the German album charts and was nominated for the 2013 Echo Awards.
-The nomination was withdrawn later on.
-In May 2013 the gold edition of Feinde deiner Feinde reached number one in the German album charts.
-Their ninth studio album Still contains acoustic songs and entered the German album charts at number one in December 2013.
+Frei.Wild was founded in September 2001 by Philipp Burger (vocals, guitar) and Jonas Notdurfter (guitar).
+Jochen Gargitter (“Zegga”) joined as bassist and Christian Fohrer (“Föhre”) as drummer shortly afterwards.
+In their early years, the band cited German language rock acts such as Böhse Onkelz and Rammstein as musical influences.

+The band’s debut album Eines Tages was released in 2002, followed by Wo die Sonne wieder lacht in 2003.
+Their third studio album, Mensch oder Gott, appeared in 2004.
+After changing record labels, the band released Mitten ins Herz in 2006.
+In 2007, Frei.Wild released the live DVD Von Nah und Fern, followed by the studio album Gegen alles, gegen nichts in 2008.

+In 2009, the band founded the independent label Rookies & Kings and released the album Hart am Wind.
+Their 2010 album Gegengift reached number two on the German album charts and earned the band a nomination for Best National Rock/Alternative Group at the 2011 Echo Awards.

+The 2012 album Feinde deiner Feinde also reached number two on the German charts and received a nomination for the 2013 Echo Awards.
+Following public controversy surrounding the nomination, the band was temporarily removed from the awards.

+In May 2013, the gold edition of Feinde deiner Feinde became the band’s first number one album in Germany.

+Their ninth studio album, Still, featuring primarily acoustic reinterpretations of earlier songs, entered the German album charts at number one in December 2013.

+In November 2025, Frei.Wild released their eighteenth studio album Immer unter Feuer via Rookies & Kings.
+The album debuted at number one on the German album charts, becoming the band’s eighth number one album in Germany.

+The release was accompanied by an arena tour across Germany, Austria and Switzerland in 2026.

+Frei.Wild is also closely associated with the annual Alpen Flair Festival in South Tyrol, which was initiated by the band and has grown into a major music festival in South Tyrol.